mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Dual Variables
-We also obtained all dual values.
-Here, we list only the dual variables for one type of constraint as an example:
+All dual values are also available.
+Here, only the dual variables for one type of constraint are listed as an example:
 ```@repl dcopf
 print(system.branch.label, analysis.method.dual.flow.active)
 ```